PolyJailbreak: Cross-Modal Jailbreaking Attacks on Black-Box Multimodal LLMs: Abstract

 \section{Abstract}

-Multimodal large language models (MLLMs) have demonstrated significant utility across diverse real-world applications.
-But MLLMs remain vulnerable to jailbreaks, where adversarial inputs can collapse their safety constraints and trigger unethical responses.
-In this work, we investigate jailbreaks in the text-vision multimodal setting and pioneer the observation that visual alignment imposes uneven safety constraints across modalities in MLLMs, thereby giving rise to multimodal safety asymmetry.
-We then develop PolyJailbreak, a black-box jailbreak method grounded in reinforcement learning.
-Initially, we probe the model’s attention dynamics and latent representation space, assessing how visual inputs reshape cross-modal information flow and diminish the model’s ability to separate harmful from benign inputs, thereby exposing exploitable vulnerabilities.
-On this basis, we systematize them into generalizable and reusable operational rules that constitute a structured library of Atomic Strategy Primitives, which translate harmful intents into jailbreak inputs through step-wise transformations.
-Guided by the primitives, PolyJailbreak employs a multi-agent optimization process that automatically adapts inputs against the target models.
-We conduct comprehensive evaluations on a variety of open-source and closed-source MLLMs, demonstrating that PolyJailbreak outperforms state-of-the-art baselines.
+Multimodal large language models (MLLMs) have become integral to a wide range of real-world applications by jointly reasoning over text and visual inputs.
+However, despite recent advances in safety alignment, MLLMs remain vulnerable to jailbreak attacks, where carefully crafted inputs can bypass safety mechanisms and elicit harmful responses.
+In this work, we investigate the security vulnerabilities of MLLMs in text-vision scenarios and propose a novel black-box jailbreak framework, named PolyJailbreak.
+We first identify a phenomenon, termed multimodal safety asymmetry, where visual alignment introduces uneven safety constraints across modalities and weakens overall robustness.
+We analyze attention dynamics and latent representations in MLLMs, revealing that visual inputs can disrupt cross-modal information flow and reduce the model’s ability to separate benign and malicious intents.
+Motivated by these findings, we propose PolyJailbreak, which organizes the discovered vulnerabilities into a structured library of reusable Atomic Strategy Primitives to enable step-wise transformations from harmful intents to effective jailbreak inputs.
+Guided by these primitives, a reinforcement learning-based multi-agent optimization process automatically adapts attacks to the target model without access to internal parameters.
+Extensive experiments on a wide range of MLLMs demonstrate that PolyJailbreak consistently outperforms state-of-the-art jailbreak baselines, with an average improvement of 18.15\% in attack success rate and a success rate exceeding 95\% on commercial black-box models, including GPT-4o and Gemini.

-Content warning: This paper contains unfiltered content generated by MLLMs that may be offensive to readers.